Lawyers for Tylenol Skin Problems:

-The Tylenol lawyers at Saiontz & Kirk, P.A. represent individuals nationwide who are pursuing lawsuits against the manufacturer of this popular pain medication for failing to adequately warn about the risk of serious health problems from Tylenol, including liver damage and liver failure.
-Potential Tylenol skin reaction lawsuits are also being evaluated for former users diagnosed with SJS or TENS.
+The Tylenol lawyers at Saiontz & Kirk, P.A. previously reviewed potential lawsuits against the manufacturer of this popular pain medication for failing to adequately warn about the risk of serious health problems from Tylenol, including liver damage and liver failure.
+Potential Tylenol skin reaction lawsuits were also being evaluated for former users diagnosed with SJS or TENS.

 Tylenol Stevens-Johnson Skin Reaction Side Effects

 Tylenol is one of the most widely used pain medications in the world, featuring acetaminophen as the active pharmaceutical ingredient.
 While the Johnson & Johnson’s McNeil subsidiary has spent decades promoting Tylenol as a safe and effective medication, increasing evidence suggests that the manufacturer has withheld important Tylenol safety information to create this false image.

 In July 2013, the FDA announced that cases of Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis have been linked to Tylenol and other pain and cold medications containing the active ingredient acetaminophen.
 The drug could also cause a milder form of skin reaction known as acute generalized exanthematous pustulosis (AGEP).

 Stevens-Johnson Syndrome is one of the most debilitating side effects which can occur as an adverse reaction to a medication.
 It results in a severe rash and blistering of the skin and mouth, and could include symptoms such as:

 - Rash, blisters or red spots on the skin

 - Blisters in the mouth, eyes, ears, nose or genital area